MutationDigitale/craft3-translate/README.md

 Exclude entries from cache by section `excludedEntrySections`, type `excludedEntryTypes` or site `excludedSites` by adding the section/type handles to their respective arrays.

 ## How to use

-The html file cache is created automatically when you visit a page.
-Also, the cached is warmed each time the templates caches are cleared (when an element is saved or deleted for exemple).

 You can visit this url to clear the cache manually: `/admin/utilities/clear-caches`.